DhruvinSoni30/Terraform_Infrastructure_Provisioning/Master_Definition/README.md

-# Master Node module files
+# Master node module files

 * This folder contains all the modules that are required to create the puppet master nod.